Anita Garvin: Personal life and death

 Later in 1930, after finalizing her divorce from Beauchamp, Garvin married Clifford "Red" Stanley, a bandleader and music editor for a film studio.
 Their marriage lasted nearly 50 years, until Clifford's death in 1980.
 During the first decade of their marriage, Garvin continued to perform in films, but by 1942 she retired from acting to devote more time to raising the couple's two children.
 Decades after she left acting, moviegoers continued to remember and acknowledge Garvin's contributions to film history.
 The Sons of the Desert — an international fraternal organization devoted to the lives and films of Laurel and Hardy — honored her career at their membership meetings in 1978 and 1989.

 Five years after her last appearance before The Sons of the Desert, Garvin died at the Motion Picture Country House and Hospital in Woodland Hills, California.
-She was survived by her two children, Anita Patricia Stevenson and Edward Garvin Stanley, and by seven grandchildren and eight great-grandchildren.

 She is buried in section E of San Fernando Mission Cemetery in Mission Hills, California.